Peping Cojuangco: KAMPI

+Horse racing career

+Cojuangco is a Thoroughbred racehorse owner.
+He owned and trained Honor Roll, the winner of the 1979 Presidential Gold Cup, ridden by jockey Francisco Fernando.
+He was inducted into the Philippine Racing Commission Hall of Fame in 2023.

-Sporting career
+Sports administration career

 Cojuangco led a handful of sports associations.
 He was the former President of the Philippine Junior Bowlers and the RP Golf Association.
 He was also a founding member of the Metropolitan Association of Race Horse Owners.
 He is also the president of the Equestrian Association of the Philippines.

 Philippine Olympic Committee

 Cojuangco first ran for President of the Philippine Olympic Committee in November 2004 against then incumbent Celso Dayrit.
 According to Cojuangco, the position was offered by Dayrit himself following the 2002 Asian Games since Dayrit was planning to retire and wanted a person "as responsible" to succeed him.
-However, Dayrit did not pushed through with the retirement after not having contact with Cojuangco after the meeting.
+However, Dayrit did not push through with the retirement after not having contact with Cojuangco after the meeting.
 Cojuangco campaigned that he would secure funds from the private sector saying that the effort won't be hard as long as "businessmen know that the money they’re donating are being used properly".
 Cojuangco was elected to the post and formally assumed the position in January 2005.

 He also served as the chief executive officer and President of the Phil Southeast Asian Games Organizing Committee which was responsible for the organization of the 2005 Southeast Asian Games.
 Under the watch of Cojuangco, the Philippine delegation clinched the most medals at the games.
 However the Philippines slid to sixth place at the 2007 Southeast Asian Games.
 The country also had a respectable finish at the 2006 Asian Games but the country achieved not a single medal at the 2008 Summer Olympics.

 Cojuangco later won a second term in 2008 after winning against Arturo Macapagal after Cojuangco received 21 out of the 40 votes cast while his rival received 19 votes.
 He later secured a third term in 2012.

 Cojuangco won by a landslide victory unopposed for his fourth term in 2016.
 However, the 2016 election was nullified by the Pasig Regional Trial Court after a petition from ABAP president Ricky Vargas was granted.
-Vargas ran for president in the 2016 election but the POC's Commission on Elections disqualified him and his running mate, Bembol Tolentino since the committee ruled out that both candidates were not "active members" of the POC general assembly.
+Vargas ran for president in the 2016 election but the POC's Commission on Elections disqualified him and his running mate, Abraham Tolentino since the committee ruled out that both candidates were not "active members" of the POC general assembly.
 A new election was held on February 23, which was subsequently won by Vargas, ending Cojuangco's 13 year team as POC president.
 Vargas officially began his term on March 5, 2018, when he took his oath before Philippine President Rodrigo Duterte in the Malacañang Palace.